How to Get Rid of Pest Odors and Other Common Smells

 Drain slime is a common issue in any drain that typically has levels of organic matter passing through it.
 Examples of drains with organic matter are kitchen sink and garbage disposals, shower drains, and floor drains (especially food establishments).

 Luckily there are safe and effective Bio Drain Cleaners that attack the odor-causing microbes in the drain without causing damage to the drain pipe.
 Bio Drain Cleaning products are different from the products used to unclog drains.
 The clog removing drain cleaners often use caustic active ingredients such as Lye or Sulfuric acids.
 In contrast, Bio Cleaners use microbes to eat drain scum.
 While Lye and Sulfuric are good at removing clogs, they don't work as well to clean the organic material that attaches to the inside of the pipe.

 Some restaurant kitchens develop an unpleasant odor from the residual grease that builds up in grease traps, floors, walls, and cooking equipment.

 Grease Trap Cleaner: Use Invade Bio Remediation in grease traps as a long term cleaning agent.

-Grease Surface Cleaning - Floors, Walls and Counter Tops: Use Invade Mop Clean on these areas as a long term cleaning solution.
-Typical degreasers are also effective in removing grease, but the grease is often accompanied by food particles.
-Invade Mop clean eats through the food particles in an a way that is safe long term for food handling areas.
+Grease Surface Cleaning - Floors, Walls, and Counter Tops: Use Invade Mop Clean on these areas as a long term cleaning solution.
+Typical degreasers are also useful in removing grease, but food particles often accompany the grease.
+Invade Mop clean eats through the food particles in a safe long term for food-handling areas.

 Its always important to remove decomposing trash whenever possible, but there are a few products that can help cover up the smell.
 One effective product for trash cans is Foam Fresh.
 Spray Foam Fresh on all walls and the bottom of the garbage can being treated.
 Another option to get rid of trash smells is to use a Total Release Fogger in the indoor areas affected by the garbage smell.